pallets/flask/docs/templating.rst

 method.

-The same methods also exist on :class:`.Blueprint`, prefixed with ``app_`` to indicate that the registered functions will be avaialble to all templates, not only when rendering from within the blueprint.
+The same methods also exist on :class:`.Blueprint`, prefixed with ``app_`` to indicate that the registered functions will be available to all templates, not only when rendering from within the blueprint.

 The Jinja environment is also available as :attr:`~.Flask.jinja_env`.
 It may be